Raymond Angry

 Since the 1990s, Angry has contributed songs and played on many hit records.
 He wrote Christina Aguilera's "Slow Down Baby", Ja Rule's "Real Life Fantasy" and Melanie Fiona's "Priceless".
-He also played on records by Robbie Williams, Joss Stone and also toured with D'Angelo.
+Angry has collaborated with notable acts including Cindy Blackman, Mike Mangini, Tom "Bones" Malone, David Gilmore, Betty Wright and James Poyser.
+He has also worked with Patti LaBelle, Louie Vega, Jeremiah, Mobb Deep, Elvis Costello, Peter Gallagher and Elliott Yamin.
+He also played on records by Robbie Williams, Joss Stone and has toured with D'Angelo.
+He released his first album as lead artist, One in 2018, followed by Ray Angry Three in 2023.